Don’t let lazy eye cause problems for your child in school

 Risk factors for lazy eye

 A few factors are associated with a higher risk of lazy eye, such as small birth weight, premature birth, family history, and developmental disabilities.
-If your child has any of these risk factors, be sure to mention it to our El Segundo, California, eye doctor at your next kids eye exam.
+If your child has any of these risk factors, be sure to mention it to our Manhattan Beach, California, eye doctor at your next kids eye exam.

 Treatment for lazy eye